Lwazi-J/alx-system_engineering-devops/0x02-shell_redirections/README.md

 'grep -c -i "bin" /etc/passwd' Display the number of lines that contain the pattern “bin” in the file /etc/passwd 'grep -i "root" -A 3 /etc/passwd' script to Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 'grep -i -v "bin" /etc/passwd' Script to Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+'grep -i "^[a-z]" /etc/ssh/sshd_config' script to Display all lines of the file /etc/ssh/sshd_config starting with a letter.